 In 2015, CSAF members also created a set of ESG Principles enumerating both negative screens and positive social and environmental criteria.
-Members have been reporting in these annual publications and the CSAF Open Data Portal on a set of common impact metrics (aligned with the IRIS metrics for agriculture) and recently created a working group to harmonize around borrower impact reporting similar to the loan reporting tool referenced below under Principle 5.
+Members have been reporting in these annual publications and the CSAF Open Data Portal on a set of common impact metrics (aligned with the IRIS metrics for agriculture) and created a working group to harmonize around borrower impact reporting similar to the loan reporting tool referenced below under Principle 5.

 We maintain a high degree of transparency regarding loan terms, conditions, and processes by communicating clear, sufficient, and timely information in a manner and language our clients can understand.